egoist/esmon/README.md

 ### Externals

-`dependencies` and `peerDependencies` are automatically excluded from the bundled scripts.
+`dependencies`, `devDependencies` and `peerDependencies` are automatically excluded from the bundled scripts.
+If you wish to bundle `devDependencies`, you can pass the `--bundleDevDeps` flag.

 ### Decorators